yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * An error response is obtained.
 * Required *User-Interacting App* is not installed on end-user's device.

-*Client App* MAY recover by launching a new (non-native) authorization request on a web browser, in accordance with "OAuth 2.0 for Native Apps" {{RFC8252}}.
+*Client App* MAY recover by launching a new, non-native authorization request on a web browser, in accordance with "OAuth 2.0 for Native Apps" {{RFC8252}}.

 Note - Failure because *User-Interacting App* is not installed on end-user's device, might succeed in future, if the missing app has been installed. *Client App* MAY choose if and when to retry the *Native App2App flow* after such a failure.